Destiny 2 A Hollow Coronation Atlas Skews – Harbinger Cathedral and more in the Dreaming City Confluence

 Destiny 2 A Hollow Coronation Atlas Skew locations

 All five A Hollow Coronation Atlas Skews are found in the Confluence area of the Dreaming City in Destiny 2.
 They are by far the easiest Atlas Skews to find, but the tricky part is finding an entrance to the Confluence and there are three of them.
 The easiest one to get to is in the Spine of Ceres off the Divalian Mists.
-Start by travelling to the Divalian Mists landing zone and then head up to the Spine of Ceres on your Sparrow.
+Start by travelling to the Divalian Mists landing zone and then head up the main path on your Sparrow and then left to the Spine of Ceres.

 Confluence Giant Crystal